Ladoke Akintola: Political career

 After he was trained as a lawyer in the United Kingdom, Ladoke Akintola returned to Nigeria in 1949 and teamed up with other educated Nigerians from the Western Region to form the Action Group (AG) under the leadership of Chief Obafemi Awolowo.
-He initially was the legal adviser of the group before becoming the deputy leader in 1953 after the death of Bode Thomas.
-He defeated Arthur Prest in the primary to succeed Bode Thomas.
-As the deputy leader of the AG party, he did not serve in the regional Western Region Government headed by the premier Awolowo but was the Action Group Parliamentary Leader/Leader of Opposition in the House of Representatives of Nigeria.
+He was initially the legal adviser of the group before becoming the deputy leader in 1953 after the death of Bode Thomas.
+He defeated Arthur Prest in the primary to succeed Thomas.
+As the deputy leader of the AG party, he did not serve in the Western Region Government headed by the premier Awolowo but was the Action Group Parliamentary Leader/Leader of Opposition in the House of Representatives of Nigeria.
 At the federal level he served as Minister for Health and later Minister for Communications and Aviation.

-Decisions over the direction of strategic alliances by the party, the adoption of democratic socialism as the party's platform and the battle for supremacy in the party led to disagreement between Chiefs Akintola and Awolowo.
+Decisions over the direction of strategic alliances by the party, the adoption of democratic socialism as the party's platform and the Battle for supremacy in the party led to disagreement between Akintola and Awolowo.
 Akintola disagreed with Awolowo's decision not to join the coalition government.
 Akintola wanted to align the Action Group party with the Northern People's Congress.
 He also opposed the party's decision to adopt democratic socialism as its ideology, preferring a more conservative stance.

 Criticisms

-Akintola was accused by Chief Awolowo for trying to supplant him as Leader of the party.
-In May 1962 with the Western House of Assembly set to remove Akintola after the party had earlier passed a vote of no confidence in the premier in a party meeting, crisis erupted on the floor of the house.
+Akintola was accused by Chief Awolowo of trying to supplant him as Leader of the party.
+In May 1962, the Western House of Assembly set to remove Akintola after the party had earlier passed a vote of no confidence in the premier in a party meeting, crisis erupted on the floor of the house.
 The AG party broke into two factions leading to several crises in the Western Region House of Assembly that led the central/federal government, headed by the prime minister Sir Abubakar Tafawa Balewa to declare State of Emergency rule in the region and Chief (Dr.) M.A Majekodunmi, the Federal Minister of Health was appointed as administrator.
-Eventually Akintola was restored to power (even though he had lost the legal battle with the Judicial Committee of the Privy Council then Nigeria's highest tribunal) as Premier in 1963.
+Eventually Akintola was restored to power (even though he had lost the legal battle with the Judicial Committee of the Privy Council, then Nigeria's highest tribunal) as Premier in 1963.
 In the general election of 1965, Akintola won his position as Premier, not as member of the Action Group party, but as the leader of a newly formed party called Nigerian National Democratic Party (NNDP), which was in an alliance with the Northern People's Congress (NPC) the party that then controlled the federal government.
 His blatantly rigged election in 1965 was undoubtedly an immediate cause of the January 1966 coup in which he was slain.